 Paper by Martin L. Demaine

-- Jeffrey Bosboom, Spencer Congero, Erik D. Demaine, Martin L. Demaine, and Jayson Lynch, “Losing at Checkers is Hard”, in The Mathematics of Various Entertaining Subjects (MOVES 2017), volume 3, to appear, Princeton University Press.
+- Jeffrey Bosboom, Spencer Congero, Erik D. Demaine, Martin L. Demaine, and Jayson Lynch, “Losing at Checkers is Hard”, in The Mathematics of Various Entertaining Subjects (MOVES 2017), volume 3, 2019, pages 103–118, Princeton University Press.

 We prove computational intractability of variants of checkers: